 Four factors must be considered in order to mitigate the RPDs:

 2. Understand the importance of referencing.

 3. Identify the location of the RPDs–path of least inductance.

 4. Take corrective action to mitigate the RPDs.

 Ground impedance is at the root of virtually all signal and power integrity problems–low ground impedance is mandatory for both.
 This is readily achieved with a continuous ground reference plane, but becomes increasingly difficult with the addition of more and more plane layers on a multilayer PCB.
 A ground plane serves well as a signal return, provided the ground is continuous under the signal path.
 But even with a continuous return path, there may be enough voltage drop across the plane to generate a common-mode voltage.
 And if left unchecked, may escape as electromagnetic emissions via the signal or power/ground conductors.
 RPDs have a huge impact on supply bounce of single-ended signals.
 Fortunately, differential signaling dramatically reduces this affect.
 Serial interfaces also significantly reduce the number of interconnects, which is another advantage over the use of parallel buses for high-speed design.

-To read this entire column, which appeared in the February 2017 issue of The PCB Design Magazine, click here.
+To read this entire column, which appeared in the April 2017 issue of The PCB Design Magazine, click here.